LukePappa/Ourism/text.md

-What I am transcends any particular thing.
+I am the awareness to which all experience appears.